dotSpaceTeam/docker-debian-10/README.md

 # docker-debian-10 🐳
-Debian 10 Docker install guide
+Debian 10 Docker install guide.
+Perform the steps one after the other

 ----